intel/dffml/docs/arch/alice/discussion/0004/reply_0000.md

 - Understand all the layers of the stack.
 Understand calling conventions within and between them as protocols.
 Represent via heterogeneous serialization format (web3)
+- Its like SWIG but cross everything via always option to I/O to web3